-Each school/college will establish specific criteria that delineate what constitutes an adequate record of sustained academic and scholarly activity for appointment.
-On the basis of the approved criteria, the school/college will develop a process of systematic review and evaluation that will lead to appointment as graduate faculty.
-Updates to the roster of graduate faculty for each graduate program will be communicated to the dean of the Graduate College at the start of each academic year.
+Each college/school will establish specific criteria, including the number of research publications or funded research grants within specified time frames, that delineate what constitutes an adequate record of sustained academic and scholarly activity for full or affiliate membership in the graduate faculty.
+On the basis of the approved criteria, the college/school will develop a process of systematic review and evaluation that will lead to becoming a member of the graduate faculty.
+The roster of members of the graduate faculty for graduate programs of each college shall be provided to the Dean of the Graduate College at the start of each academic year.
+Faculty may hold graduate faculty status in more than one college and department.
+For joint programs, faculty members from other institutions are granted graduate faculty status by reciprocity.